 Gardeners in cool regions can rejoice because waggie palms have great tolerance to wind and snow loads.
 Growing waggie palms is a perfect choice where cold conditions might harm its popular cousin T. fortunei.

-Trachycarpus wagnerianus has a slow rate of growth and can achieve 10 feet in height at maturity.
+Trachycarpus wagnerianus has a slow rate of growth and can achieve a height of 10 feet (3 m.) at maturity.
 Caring for waggie palm trees is easy due to their compact, stout stature and adaptability to drought, cold and even coastal salt exposure.
 There is even a large specimen growing in Iceland.
 Waggie palms have broad green leaves with silvery undertones.
-It is a slightly smaller plant than T. fortunei, but the leaves do not tatter as much in wind and the natural form has an appealing almost bonsai-like appearance even when young, which it retains at maturity.
+They are slightly smaller plants than T. fortunei, but the leaves do not tatter as much in wind and the natural form has an appealing almost bonsai-like appearance even when young, which it retains at maturity.

 Although not as well known as Trachycarpus fortunei, this plant is making a big splash as a popular alternative with more beneficial characteristics.

 Waggie palms are also known as miniature Chusan palms.
 They are native to Japan and have great use in temperate to cool regions but are also becoming fashionable in warm regions such as southern California, Arizona and even Costa Rica.
-Trunks are shaggy with old leaf scars and can grow 1 to 2 feet per year until mature.
+Trunks are shaggy with old leaf scars and can grow 1 to 2 feet (30 to 60 cm.) per year until mature.

 Waggie Palm Tree Care